SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements**:

-- Time stamps are checked for timezone consistency, increasing order, gaps.
+- Time stamps are checked for time zone consistency, increasing order, gaps.
-- Irradiance data are checked for missing values, non-physical values, periods of constant values, consistency of irdiance components.
+- Irradiance data are checked for missing values, non-physical values, periods of constant values, consistency of irradiance components.
-- Power data are checked for missing values, non-physical values, periods of curtailment, periods of inverter clipping, miligned trackers, incorrect system metadata.
+- Power data are checked for missing values, non-physical values, periods of curtailment, periods of inverter clipping, misaligned trackers, incorrect system metadata.
 - Data quality algorithms are coded and documented on the framework.